Legal Research Startups

 wireLawyer, Inc. - Access millions of contracts and forms instantly.
 Smart search and peer-review features separate the good from the many.

 If you know of any other new legal research startups (websites that offer legal research solutions for attorneys), please email email@example.com.
-We may update this list.
+I may update this list.

 Law Firm Search Engine Dot Com is not affiliated with any of the services in this list.